MarkBind/markbind/docs/userGuide/tipsAndTricks.md

 {% endraw %}
 ```

-Otherwise, the content will not be displayed.
+Otherwise, the HTML content containing double curly braces will be processed as a variable and will not be displayed properly.

 This isn't necessary for `<code>` elements, markdown code fences and inline code though, as MarkBind automatically adds `v-pre` for them.